 What is the Nave?

 “Nave” is a term for the space that some other churches refer to as the “Sanctuary.”
-At St. Mark’s, this sacred space is used for worship, theater, concerts, dance recitals and parish parties, as we view all of our life in community as sacred.
+At St. Mark’s, this sacred space is used for worship, theater, concerts, dance recitals, and parish parties, as we view all of our life in community as sacred.
 We also share the space with community organizations.
 It is a historic and architecturally significant space.
 Read more about it here.

-Where is the Parish Hall?
+Where is the Baxter Hall?

 Where is the nursery?